Dysnomia-Studio/Dysnomia-Studio.github.io/_i18n/en/_posts/2021-08-28-rex-extortion-1.md

 On the financial side, Steam take a part of your revenues (after removing VAT) of 30% for revenues between 0 and 1 million dollars, 25% between 1 and 50 millions, and 20% over 50 millions.
 Steam manage itself VAT payments and money exchange; you don't have to think about that.

-Steam let you query freely as many game keys as you want.
+Steam let you get freely as many game keys as you want.
 You can sell them, give to press, influencers, testers, and so on.
 I personaly used them to make some people test Extortion before release and to give game copies when participating to a game award (but I wasn't qualified).

 There's also Steam Curatiors, you can give them copies of your games and they will test and review your game.
 They might even test your game on Twitch !
-Curatort system is safer than giving keys because they can't sell those copies.
+Curators system is safer than giving keys because they can't sell those copies.

 # Getting your revenues on your bank account

 Steam only pay with dollars currency, using SWIFT payments.
-You'll need a bank account that accept dollars and doesn't take too much percentage when converting money or because of foreign payments.
+You'll need a bank account that accept dollars and doesn't take too much percentage when converting currencies (if you need to convert) or because of foreign payments.

 I don't advise using standard banks (at least in France, where I experimented that), because my own bank took 14% on my first payment (that's a lot !).
-It's often better to use a specialisez service like Wise (Ex-TransferWise).
+It's often better to use a specialised service like Wise (Ex-TransferWise).

 Payment are done when you reach $100, 30 days after the end of the month that reached that money.
 You can also raise the minimum amount to optimize bank costs.

 # Choosing the price

 Price is on your own, you can choose it on a grid between $0 and $199.99.
-Prices will be given to you based on each currency and country economy by Steam, you can customize those prices.
+Currency-specific prices will be given to you based on each currency and country economy by Steam, you can customize those prices as well.
 You can also customize discounts (see next chapter).
 Price can change during game lifetime (early access, release, reevaluating price, and so on).

 When I choosed Extortion's price, I based my price on a similar game I knew, Hacknet, and lowered it a bit (because my game wouldn't be as good, and I knew it).
-So, I choosed $5.99 and Steam proposed 4€99, price that I accepted.
+So, I choosed $5.99 and Steam proposed a converted price in euros of 4€99, price that I accepted.

 # Discount